DenizOwnsYou/Notes/README.md

 # Browser Notes

-A beautiful, minimalist notes app that lives in your browser
+A minimalist notes app that lives in your browser

 ## Features